 - new doorways to graveyard and a terraced area, incorporating an ancient well discovered in 2016

-Planning permission and listed building consent for designs for the next phase are in place, all conditions have been met and the project has begun.
+Planning permission and listed building consent for designs for the next phase are in place (you can view the drawings here), all conditions have been met and the project has begun.